AvolitesLtd/TitanManual/docs/synergy/setting-up.md

 show options on the right for the surface.
-These options allow you to set the canvas resolution which can either be picked from a list of common resolutions, or entered numerically; at the top right the display halo colour of the surface can be set, and the pencil button allows you to change the name (you can also do this with the \[Set Legend\] button).
+These options allow you to set the canvas resolution which can either be picked from a list of common resolutions, or entered numerically; at the top right the display halo colour of the surface can be set, and the \{Pencil\} button allows you to change the name (you can also do this with the \[Set Legend\] button).